DKolmas/DKolmas.github.io/_posts/2020-01-07-Bellman-Equations-Introduction.md

 ![image](/images/backup_diagram_stateValue_actionValue.png)

-The equation corresponding to this intuition and the above diagram:
+Equation corresponding to this intuition and the above diagram:

 $$\upsilon_{\pi}(s) = \sum_{a}\pi(a\mid s)q_{\pi}(s,a)$$